-"Check-ins," represented by stop signs in the test booklet, are intended to help guide students through the parts of the Writing test and are scripted at appropriate points in the Test Administrator's Script.
-Checkins also allow for Test Administrators to give continual encouragement to students to do their best.
+"Check-ins," represented by stop signs in the Student Response Booklet, are intended to help guide students through the parts of the Writing test and are scripted at appropriate points in the Test Administrator Script (Figure 45).
+Check-ins also allow for test administrators to give continual encouragement to students to do their best.